RAHB-REALTORS-Association/email-autoread/README.md

 # Email AntAI-Spam

-Email Auto-Read is a Python tool that uses AI to automatically mark as read any unread Gmail messages that are likely to be junk.
+Email AntAI-Spam is a Python tool that uses AI to automatically mark as read any unread Gmail messages that are likely to be junk.
 This streamlines email management tasks by reducing the amount of junk mail you need to manually filter.
 It can use either a local AI model or the OpenAI API based on your configuration.

 ## Setup